howsoai/howso-docs/source/user_guide/basic_tools.rst

 The Basics
 ===========

-In this section of the user guides, you will gain insight into Howso Engine can be implemented so you have full trust and control of your data and decisions.
+Here, you will gain insight into Howso Engine can be implemented so you have full trust and control of your data and decisions.
-These guides will acquaint you with the basic workflow for building a :py:class:`~Trainee`, where Howso stores and analyzes your data, and making your first AI predictions.
+These guides will acquaint you with the basic workflow for building a :py:class:`~Trainee` and making your first AI predictions.
 Additionally, we review the important step of setting up your - :py:meth:`~howso.utilities.infer_feature_attributes`, which helps the Engine understand the relationships between your data.
 Finally, we demonstrated the basics of editing your :py:class:`~Trainee`, and storing it for future use.